De La Soul: 1993–2000: Buhloone Mindstate and Stakes Is High

 In 1994, 500 copies of a promotional EP called Clear Lake Audiotorium were released on clear vinyl and CD.
-The 6 track EP contained edited versions of tracks off of Buhloone Mindstate but also featured the tracks "Sh.Fe.MC's" (Shocking Female MC's) which was a collaboration with A Tribe Called Quest, and "Stix & Stonz" which featured old-school hip hop artists Grandmaster Caz, Tito of Fearless Four, Whipper Whip, LA Sunshine and Superstar.
+The six-track EP contained edited versions of tracks from Buhloone Mindstate, but also featured the tracks "Sh.Fe.MC's" (Shocking Female MC's), which was a collaboration with A Tribe Called Quest, and "Stix & Stonz", which featured old-school hip-hop artists Grandmaster Caz, Tito of Fearless Four, Whipper Whip, LA Sunshine, and Superstar.
 The EP was widely bootlegged afterwards.

 Stakes Is High (1996) was the first album not produced by Prince Paul, with overall production credits given solely to the trio.
-Although it was met with poor sales, it has been critically lauded for its music, lyricism, and its overall message concerning the artistic decline rap music began to face in the mid-90s.
+Although it was met with poor sales, it has been critically lauded for its music, lyricism, and overall message concerning the artistic decline rap music began to face in the mid-'90s.
 The title track and first single, produced by J Dilla, was not a hit, but the album's second single, "Itzsoweezee (HOT)", with only Dave on vocals, did fare better due to its creative music video.
-The album spawned a third single "4 More", featuring Zhane which peaked at number 52 in the UK.
+The album spawned a third single, "4 More", featuring Zhane, which peaked at number 52 in the UK.
 The album did provide a launching pad for future star rapper and actor Mos Def, who appeared on the track "Big Brother Beat".
 The album also featured collaborations with Common, Truth Enola, and the Jazzyfatnastees.